 After our refreshing pit stop in Sicily, we flew to the UK for a wedding and for Moo to see his family before leaving Europe all together.
 It was a wet, windy but wonderful trip – especially seeing friends and family, which always makes the shitty weather worth while.
 (Bare with me as I reminisce before I get into the finer details about how Cape Town was the cheapest city we’ve been to!)

 We flew business class to Cape Town.
 I can hear you now – how on earth did you afford that?
 How is that unethical?
 Well, simple really.
 Moo had been collecting frequent flyer points and instead of letting them sit there, we used them up!
 Why is that unethical?
 Business class is proven to use more fuel per person, and creates more waste (offering three course meals and the like.)

 So why did we do it?
 Moo had never flown business and we didn’t really think we’d ever have the opportunity again.
 I’ve vowed to offset my future flights to make up for it.
 What was most interesting was just how little we saw of single-use plastics.
 Which proves – if business class can utilise reusables – then economy definitely can and should!!

 I know people use the word diversity a lot when describing South Africa, but the word doesn’t even come close.
-Shanty towns line the main highways, gated communities line their compounds with electric fences, biltong stores are as plentiful as coffee shops, thatched roofing is more prevalent here than the U.K and whether you’re black, white or coloured there is invariably a class system you’re being pegged into.
+Shanty towns line the main highways, gated communities line their compounds with electric fences, biltong stores are as plentiful as coffee shops.
+Thatched roofing is more prevalent here than the U.K and whether you’re black, white or coloured there is invariably a class system you’re being pegged into.

 This post will mostly cover the wonderful places we enjoyed in Cape Town (the waterfront, Woodstock, Table Mountain and Bo Kaap).

 Cheapest, because the South African Rand comes out at 10 to 1 Australian dollars, which is invariably low.
-Most items on menus are around the 100r mark, a nice meal at a fancy restaurant is costing you about 600r while a normal breakfast is coming out at 300r.
-It basically feels like half of what we were paying in Italy and – seriously – it’s no wonder we were always going over budget.
+Most items on menus are around the 100r mark, a nice meal at a fancy restaurant is costing you about 600r.
+While a normal breakfast is coming out at 300r.
+It basically feels like half of what we were paying in Italy.
+And – seriously – it’s no wonder we were always going over budget.

-But the lack of recycling and the abundance of plastic packaging in supermarkets is something we were really shocked about.
+The lack of recycling and the abundance of plastic packaging in supermarkets is something we were really shocked about.
 We’ve asked a few locals why they don’t recycle and the general feedback was that by not recycling, they were promoting ‘job creation’ for someone else.
 The thought being that someone would then sort it at the other end… we weren’t so convinced.

 Which I’m not sure I agree with – to me, it seemed like the easy way out.
 We’ve seen rubbish being thrown out of cars, over back fences, out of windows.
 It’s a serious mess of all sorts.
-On the positive, we’ve been to a few places now that have been repping the paper straw and biodegradable cutlery – but for the most part it’s still mostly single use plastic.
+On the positive, we’ve been to a few places now that have been repping the paper straw and biodegradable cutlery.
+But for the most part it’s still mostly single use plastic.

 Back to Cape Town before I get too down about the environment, the future and the planet in general.

 Here’s where we started: Table Mountain!
-We hiked the Platteklip Gorge route (supposedly the most popular, but we didn’t see an awful lot of people along the way) it was a fierce ascent in parts, rugged in others but most of all, a really good challenge.
+We hiked the Platteklip Gorge route (supposedly the most popular, but we didn’t see an awful lot of people along the way).
+It was a fierce ascent in parts, rugged in others but most of all, a really good challenge.
 It took us about two hours to get to the top.
 Where we were covered by the table cloth (the cloud that drapes over the top).
 A 360 view was partly blocked by cloud, but for the most part, the views were unreal (feature image).
 We caught the cable car back down and headed straight to Nourish’d for a buddha bowl and smoothie afterwards #blessed.

-V & A waterfront is Cape Town’s answer to Sydney’s Darling Harbour – except that instead of one shopping mall, they have about four.
+V & A waterfront is Cape Town’s answer to Sydney’s Darling Harbour.
+Except that instead of one shopping mall, they have about four.
 The local artists arena ‘The Watershed’ was the best to explore locally made produce, art and gifts.
 The food around here also looked pretty incredible.
 On the way back, we stopped into Bo-Kaap, formerly known as the Malay quarter.
 Famous for their brightly coloured houses and seriously good fusion food.
 It’s way better than it sounds and I definitely wouldn’t miss it if I were you!

 But, my favourite suburb was definitely Woodstock.
 Eclectic, diverse, grungy and definitely vibing.
-The food scene here was unreal – same goes with shopping, but we stayed at bay, trying not to be tempted to add to our carry-on luggage.
+The food scene here was unreal.
+Same goes with shopping, but we stayed at bay, trying not to be tempted to add to our carry-on luggage.
 The street art in this suburb was unreal!!
 We had lunch at The Kitchen, which had a queue out the door for deliciously fresh sandwiches and salads.

-From Stellenbosch, we first headed north west to visit Paternoster (a sleepy fishing village, perfect for R & R, especially beautiful in wildflower season) The café Junk and Disorderly is without a doubt still the best coffee I’ve had in S.A.
+From Stellenbosch, we first headed north west to visit Paternoster.
+A sleepy fishing village, perfect for R & R, especially beautiful in wildflower season.
+The café Junk and Disorderly is without a doubt still the best coffee I’ve had in S.A.

-We headed south from there to Franschoek for more wine and of course, we drove the peninsula (which I’ll focus on next week, because it was so damn beautiful).
+We headed south from there to Franschoek for more wine and of course we drove the peninsula.
+Which I’ll focus on next week, because it was so damn beautiful.

 Until then xo